Downtown Kelowna Members Centre

 The Downtown Kelowna Association does our best to keep our database of over 1,200 Downtown members as up to date as possible.
 However, errors and omissions may occur and information does become out of date.
 We want to promote Downtown Kelowna and your business through accurate information in our online business directory and Downtown Kelowna Guide.
 More importantly, we want to be able to communicate pertinent information and opportunities with our members.
 We would greatly appreciate your help in keeping our database up to date and as free from errors as possible.

-Please submit the Business Information Form (click here) as soon as possible.
+Please submit the Membership Information Form (click here) as soon as possible.
 The sooner we receive your information, the sooner we can start showcasing your business to the public.
-If you ever need to update or add information to your business profile, please re-submit this Business Information Form (click here) with your new information.
+If you ever need to update or add information to your business profile, please re-submit this Membership Information Form (click here) with your new information.

 If you own property in the Downtown Kelowna BIA area, please complete the Property Owner Information Form (click here).

 Opportunities for Members

 What is the Lighten Up grant?
 The Downtown Kelowna Association (DKA) has grants available to Downtown property and business owners who wish to better illuminate their buildings and properties.
 Matching grants of up to a maximum of $2,500 or 50% per building or property of the cost of approved work, whichever is less, are available for the installation of lighting which better illuminates a property to improve security and/or enhances pedestrian access.
 The overall objective of this incentive program is to create a more appealing Downtown, with an enhanced comfort level for all who visit, work, and live here.